chloeekk/chloeekk.github.io/content/posts/how-to-do-google-ads-for-business/index.md

 categories:
 - SEM
+- Digital Marketing

 tags:
 - SEM
+- Google Ads
+- Digital Marketing
 ---

 ## Introduction to Google Ads

 ### How Google Ads Works

-Google Ads is an online advertising service that allows advertisers to display ads on Google search results pages, YouTube, and other partner websites through an auction system.
+[Google Ads](https://ads.google.com/home/) is an online advertising service that allows advertisers to display ads on Google search results pages, YouTube, and other partner websites through an auction system.
 When users search for keywords related to ads, Google will decide which ads to display in the search results based on a series of factors such as bids, ad quality, and relevance.
 The core of this process is keywords, and the keywords selected by advertisers will directly affect the exposure and click-through rate of ads.

 Google ads are mainly divided into two forms: search ads and display ads.
 Search ads usually appear at the top or bottom of the search results when users search for specific keywords, while display ads are displayed on various websites through images or videos.
 Advertisers only pay for actual clicks (i.e. cost per click, CPC) or per thousand impressions (CPM), which makes Google Ads a flexible and cost-effective marketing tool.